“I don’t get as high as I did back then…”

-The most common indicator that your weed tolerance is relatively high is the fact that you can’t get as high as you did a couple of, say, months ago with the same quantity of your stash.
+The most common indicator that your weed tolerance is relatively high is the fact that you can’t get as high as you before with the same quantity of your stash.

 For some stoners, it’s not a big deal.
 For example, I like my weed tolerance because I don’t get super baked after each joint.
 Most of the time, the wake-and-bake doobie makes me enter the perfect stance where I’m all creative and motivated to run my business and get through the day without stress.
 The next couple of joints just keep this vibe alive, which is perfect for me and I don’t even think of taking a tolerance break.

 There are other perks of having increased weed tolerance.
 First of all, if you’re high most of the time, nobody will even notice that.
-Then, there’s the increased resistance to munchies, as you don’t celebrate it by emptying the entire fridge anymore, and instead, you rather cook your own tasty meals.
-Last but not least, there is the myriad of health benefits you draw from each day of consuming cannabis.
+Then, there’s the increased resistance to munchies, as you don’t celebrate it by emptying the entire fridge anymore.
+Instead, you’d rather cook your own tasty meals.
+Last but not least, there is a myriad of health benefits you can draw from each day when consuming cannabis.

-However, for other folks out there, increased weed tolerance is a huge deal, and hence they seek different methods to lower their weed tolerance level.
+However, for other folks out there, increased weed tolerance is a huge deal.
+Hence they seek different methods to lower their weed tolerance level.
 If you’re one of those stoners who’d like to always get the most of their cannabuzz, read on to find the perfect solution for your struggle.

 How To Hack Your Weed Tolerance?